Article/Mention

 Justice Neil Gorsuch, who dissented from the court’s holding that patents are “public,” not “private” rights, warned against a “retreat from the promise of judicial independence.”

-WIPR reported that Haynes and Boone Partner Phillip Philbin called Gorsuch “quite protective of the need for an independent judiciary to provide independent review.”
+WIPR reported that Haynes Boone Partner Phillip Philbin called Gorsuch “quite protective of the need for an independent judiciary to provide independent review.”

 Interestingly, Philbin said, Gorsuch invoked the Declaration of Independence and made references to the Federalist Papers (including those authored by Alexander Hamilton), while noting that the USPTO’s director is a political appointee who “serves at the pleasure of the President.”